Six Month Core Program | June thru November, 2025

 • Supplies and handouts for our in-person weekends.

-• Camping space in the forest for the June Weaver Camp.
+• Camping space in the forest at our Immersion weekends, bring your own tent and sleeping bag.
+If you need to borrow camping gear, we may be able to help you out.
 A couple of accessible campsites are available at the site, including one where you can plug in a CPAP.
 This session is held on private forested land by a lovely mountain brook in Worcester, VT (bring your swimsuit!).

 What Tuition Does Not Include: